dbremner/Hilo_CodePlex/Readme.txt

  * Loading the initial set of photos may be slow as we turned off usage of the indexer when executing the photo query.
-This is due to inconstistent caching of photo indexes on some machines particularly when photos were deleted.
+This is due to inconsistent caching of photo indexes on some machines particularly when photos were deleted.